Vevey: Infrastructure

 Vevey railway station, the first station to be "automated" in 1956, is served by several routes of the RER Vaud commuter rail system.
 It has frequent trains to Blonay, Lausanne, Geneva, Montreux and Villeneuve, among others.

 The Vevey–Chardonne–Mont Pèlerin funicular links Vevey with the summit of Mont Pèlerin.

 The Vevey–Villeneuve trolleybus line is the last remaining of the five interurban trolleybus lines that have existed in Switzerland.
 It largely follows Swiss main road no. 9, passes through the municipalities of Vevey, La Tour-de-Peilz, Montreux, Veytaux and Villeneuve, and serves a total of 41 stops.
 Also known as line 201, it operates every 10 minutes during the day between termini at the base station of the funicular and Villeneuve.

 The number 213 bus line, operated by motor buses, goes up to Châtel-Saint-Denis and Bossonnens.
 There are also late night Petit Prince buses.

-Vevey is well connected on the lake with boats going to all the major harbours like Le Bouveret, Saint Gingolph, Evian, Lausanne and more.
+Vevey is well connected on the lake with boats going to all the major harbours like Le Bouveret, Saint Gingolph, Évian, Lausanne and more.